enkidevs/curriculum/lua/roblox-studio/beginner-scripting-on-studio/accessing-elements-with-variables.md

 ![hierarchy-example](https://img.enkipro.com/dd2dad3eab1a4a9b0c55fb24cd067533.png)

 > Remember that the explorer tab represents the entire game.
-Thus, the head in the system is `game`.
+Thus, the ancestor/head of the system is `game`.

 Finally, to properly connect the variable with the baseplate, *separate each parent with a period* and *end with the object you want to reference*.
 Remember that **lua is case-sensitive!**